7 House Cleaning Tips for an Uncluttered Home

 Issue: Nov 2018

-When your home is cluttered, it can be difficult to keep clean because unused items collect dust.
+When your home is cluttered, it can be difficult to keep clean because unused items collect dust especially when kept in a confined storage space.
 Having excessive clutter in your home isn’t healthy because you are more likely to have infestations from insects, mould or rodents.
 The extra dust on surfaces can also lead to asthma attacks, sinus congestion and chronic sneezing.
 In addition, you may find it impossible to find what you need each day because things are hidden in huge disorganised piles.
 There are numerous books on house cleaning tips, but the best way to make sanitising a home easier is by having fewer possessions.

 Here is how to eliminate the clutter in your home: